embedded-machine-learning/eml-mobile-photo-app/README.md

      <img src="doc\activity_settings.png" width="250"/>
 </p>

-As you can see in the diagram, the app has 3 activities with the socalled "modelChooser" activity as an entry point to the app.
+As you can see in the diagram, the app has three activities with the socalled "modelChooser" activity as an entry point to the app.
 So when your start the app you will start in the modelChooser activity.

 #### ModelChooser activity

 In the modelChooser activity the first thing that happens is that the app will request the modelConfig from your created Google Firebase project.
 The remote config gets downloaded and the app creates a list of all the available models.
 This list is then presented to the user.

 The user selects a model and presses the "Start" button.
-After the button is pressed the selected modelfile is getting downloaded.
+After the button is pressed the selected modelfile gets downloaded.
 When the download is finished the modelConfig as String and the modelFile as file location String get passed to the main activity: the camera activity.

 #### Camera activity